starknet-edu/starknetbook/primer/README.md

 Ethereum offers a platform to implement these smart contracts with the use of the [Ethereum Virtual Machine](./ethereum/ethereum_virtual_machine).
 In the ethereum paradigm Alice's bank account information is stored in a 20-byte address called an [account](https://ethereum.org/en/whitepaper/#ethereum-accounts).
 Transaction then update the canonical state by interacting with these accounts.
 Since the accounts are smart contracts executing code each transaction specifies a limit on how many computational steps of code execution it can use.
 The fundamental unit of computation is gas and a computational step usually costs 1 gas.
 There is a 5 gas fee for every byte in the transaction data.
 Contracts can send [messages](https://ethereum.org/en/whitepaper/#messages).

-Trilemna visit: what did we give up to add expressivity?
+trillemma visit: what did we give up to add expressivity?
 - Although Ethereum full nodes can simply store the state instead of the entire blockchain history, every transaction still needs to be processed by every node in the network.
 - Centralization risk if the blockhain size gets too large, only those with access to large machines can maintain an accurate record